-There is a mandatory minimum 25 years in prison for those who are found guilty of sexual assault in the first degree more than once.
+There is a mandatory minimum of 25 years in prison for those who are found guilty of sexual Assault in the first degree more than once.

 It’s scary to think about, but people are capable of sexual abuse no matter how upstanding or unassuming they seem to the community.
-Those who commit sexual abuse can share some similarities, but none are exactly alike:
+Those who commit sex crimes can share some similarities, but none are exactly alike:

 - Men are more likely to commit sexual violence when they’re in a place where these crimes go unpunished.

 - Rapists don’t have a typical profile.
 Should an attorney claim that the person accused of sexual abuse couldn’t have done it because they don’t fit a profile, their point is unsubstantiated.
 There is no profile for a rapist, and the person needs to be judged on their actions, not how people perceive them.

 - Sexual offenders may lie about how many people they’ve attacked.

 When people undergo such a traumatic event, there may be certain changes to their personality or behavior that could signal they were assaulted.
 Knowing what those signs are could help someone recognize that their feelings are typical of what happens to survivors.

 The Trauma of Sexual Assault